Create an Access Requests team

 SettingAction

-Enable this setting to mark all incoming requests as private.
-Private requests are visible only to the following users:
+Request PrivacyTurn this option off to mark all incoming requests as Public.
+Public requests are visible to all the users.

 • Requester